joshudson/Emet/README.md

 and `RenameReplace()` are found.
 It is also possible to examine a path directly by creating an `Emet.FileSystems.DirectoryEntry` object.

+There is copious documentation.
+The best way to read the documentation is to add Emet.FileSystems to a project in Visual Studio and use Object Browser to browse the public API and XML comments.

 Individual IO errors may be caught and handled independently by writing code that looks like this: